Mawsonia (fish)

 Mawsonia is an extinct genus of prehistoric coelacanth fish.
-It is the amongst the largest of all coelacanths, with one quadrate specimen (DGM 1.048-P) possibly belonging to an individual measuring 5.3 m in length.
-It lived in freshwater and brackish environments from the latest Jurassic to the mid-Cretaceous (Tithonian to Cenomanian stages, about 152 to 96 million years ago) of South America, eastern North America, and Africa.
+It is amongst the largest of all coelacanths, with one quadrate specimen (DGM 1.048-P) possibly belonging to an individual measuring 5.3 m in length.
+It lived in freshwater and brackish environments from the late Jurassic to the mid-Cretaceous (Kimmeridgian to Cenomanian stages, about 152 to 96 million years ago) of South America, eastern North America, and Africa.
 Mawsonia was first described by British paleontologist Arthur Smith Woodward in 1907.